 Phillip Phillips guitar string flower pendant is made out of Phillip’s gold colored used/played guitar strings.
 Pendant was designed by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2 1/4″ and contains a 5mm Aqua Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
 Comes with a 16, 18, 20, 22 or 24″ stainless beaded chain.
-This piece is made to order and takes approximately 4-5 weeks to complete.
-These pieces are hand made and vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form: